20 Different Types of Metals

 Aluminium is a silvery metal that is soft and lightweight.
 It has the atomic number 13 and belongs to the boron group on the periodic chart.
 Aluminium is the most plentiful metal in the Earth’s crust and the third most abundant element after oxygen and silicon.
 It makes up 8% of the weight of the Earth’s solid surface.

 Aluminum is both an excellent thermal and electrical conductor.
 It is a light metal with one-third the density and rigidity of steel.
-Because it is ductile and malleable, you can machine, cast, and extrude it with minimal effort.
+Due to its high ductility and malleability, aluminum offers excellent machinability and can be easily cast or extruded into complex profiles.

 Application: